Invitation to a Beheading: Symbols and motifs

 Nabokov employs a wide range of symbols and motifs within Invitation to a Beheading, many of which are still debated among literary scholars today.
 Perhaps the two, largest spheres of symbolism Nabokov employs are in terms of political and religious connotations.
 Politically, scholars have drawn parallels in Nabokov's work to other authors (George Orwell and Franz Kafka in particular) who have comprised characters often grappling with "individual will and totalitarian collectivity".
 However, it is worth noting that Nabokov apparently did not intend this work to be a political novel.
-In fact, he disfavored the comparison to Orwell.
+In fact, he dismissed the comparison to Orwell.
 Still, scholars and readers alike have been hard-pressed to gloss over the uncanny political connotations to Nabokov's plight in escaping the Bolshevist regime just fifteen years prior.

 In spite of his propensity to highlight anti-religious sentiments in many of his works, scholars have cited Invitation of a Beheading as the legitimate product of Nabokov's concern with the metaphysical, or "the beyond".
 This is evident in several respects, including the novel's epigraph, Nabokov's treatment of Gnostic ideology through his main character, Cincinnatus, and the overall construction of the setting in which such events take place.

 The very first metaphysical overtone readers are confronted with encompasses the epigraph.
 Here, Nabokov ascribes the following French proverb to the fictitious Pierre Delalande: "Comme un fou se croit Dieu, nous nous croyons mortels (As a fool believes himself to be God, we believe ourselves to be mortal").
 The quote can be said to directly foreshadow Cincinnatus' world and its inept inhabitants, whom the third-person narrator constantly labels as "transparent".
 This is in stark contrast to the narrator's description of Cincinnatus, who is considered "opaque" and "impervious to the rays of others".